 Although some studies throughout history have suggested that this byproduct really isn’t the bad guy it’s made out to be, and that our liver works just fine in removing the byproduct by either oxidising it to carbon dioxide and water, or converting it back to glucose.

 So why do massage guns make such bold claims about helping push through the removal of lactic acid?
 It’s long been thought that all kinds of massage perform this function.
-Whatever the degree to this this works, at least there’s something there that’s potentially moving us away from the supposed disruptive effects of too much of this byproduct.
+Whatever the degree to which this works, at least there’s something there that’s potentially moving us away from the supposed disruptive effects of too much of this byproduct.

 What’s The Best Massage Gun Brand?